Simplified Version of the Convention on the Rights of the Child

 Article 3: Best interests of the child

-In all actions concerning children, the best interest of the child shall be
+In all actions concerning children, the best interest of the child shall be the major consideration.

 Article 4: Implementation of rights